-BME 450-Senior Design I 2(3-0-0): This is the first course of a two-semester sequence of senior capstone design.
+BME 450-Senior Design I 2(2-0-0): This is the first course of a two-semester sequence of senior capstone design.
 It provides students with experience in the process and practice of biomedical component/system design from concept through final design.
 Project management techniques, SFDA requirements for medical device design, intellectual property, ethical and human research subject considerations will also be covered.
 Emphasis will be on teamwork, project management, testing through simulation or prototype, oral and written communications.
+Two 1-hour lectures per week.
 Pre-requisite(s): BME 410.

-BME 452-Senior Design II 2(3-0-0): Continuation of BME 450 - Senior Design I. Pre-requisite(s): BME 450.
+BME 452-Senior Design II 2(2-0-0): Continuation of BME 450 - Senior Design I. Two 1-hour lectures per week.
+Pre-requisite(s): BME 450.

-BME 460-Special Topics in Biomedical Engineering 3(4.5-0-0): Topics determined by the course instructor in consultation with the department chair.
-Prerequisite(s): BME 410.
+BME 460-Selected Topics in Biomedical Engineering 3(3-0-0): Topics determined by the course instructor in consultation with the department chair.
+Three 1-hour lectures per week.
+Pre-requisite(s): BME 410.

-BME 462-Undergraduate Research in Biomedical Engineering 3(4.5-0-0): Individual research projects for students with honors classification.
+BME 462-Undergraduate Research in Biomedical Engineering 3(3-0-0): Individual research projects for students with honors classification.
 It requires prior approval of, and arrangement with, a faculty research advisor.
-Pre-requisite(s): BME 322.
+Three 1-hour lectures per week.
+Prerequisite(s): BME 322.